 You can use the Accessibility Checker to inspect the accessibility level of content created in the Rich Text Editor and immediately solve any issues that are found.

-The Accessibility Checker presents issues with each item in the text box one at a time.
+The Accessibility Checker presents issues with each item in the editor one at a time.
 For many issues, the Accessibility Checker gives you a Quick fix option.
 If a Quick fix is not available, the checker will describe what needs to be done to fix the issue.

-The Accessibility Checker icon looks like a human inside a dark-gray circle.
+The Accessibility Checker button looks like a human inside a dark-gray circle.

 The accessibility checker has multiple Quick fix options to correct accessibility issues.
-Below are a few of the most commonly used ones.
+The following are a few of the most commonly used ones.

-Tip: If the image is purely decorative or used for visual formatting (e.g. a decorative horizontal bar that has no meaning, but separates text on the page), the alternative text description should be left blank to hide it from users of assistive technology.
+- If the image is purely decorative or used for visual formatting (e.g., a decorative horizontal bar that has no meaning, but separates text on the page), the alternative text description should be left blank to hide it from users of assistive technology.